MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-the-cloud.md

 - Strat_O365_ProPlus
 ms.custom: Ent_Office_ProPlus
 ms.assetid: b18a9110-0d14-46ec-af54-a22793ef6b38
 description: "This article gives step-by-step instructions for how to deploy Office 365 ProPlus to client computers from the Office Content Delivery Network (CDN) by using the Office Deployment Tool (ODT).
-The article is intended for administrators in enterprise environments working with hundreds or thousands of computers.
-If you want to install Office on a single device or small number of devices, we recommend reviewing Download and install or reinstall Office 365 or Office 2016 on your PC or Mac or Use the Office 2016 offline installer."
+The article is intended for administrators in enterprise environments working with hundreds or thousands of computers."
 ---

 # Deploy Office 365 ProPlus from the cloud